C1-SoftwareEngineeringSummit/NotesUI/Notes/StepByStepInstructions.md

 ### Adding Navigation to Our NoteView

-Head back to `ContentView.swift` so we can Navigation to our newly crated view.
+Head back to `ContentView.swift` so we can navigate to our newly crated view.

 Inside `ForEach`'s closure, wrap the returned row in a `NavigationLink`, specifying the `NoteView` view as the destination like so: